 Marketing’s role in lead generation is to create awareness for the product or service and drive traffic to the website or landing pages.
 They do this through various marketing channels such as content marketing, search engine optimization (SEO), paid advertising, social media, email marketing, and events.

-Both marketing and sales need to work together throughout the entire lead generation process in order for it to be successful.
+Both marketing and sales need to work together throughout the entire sales lead generation process in order for it to be successful.
 Marketing needs to generate quality leads that sales can then convert, and sales needs to nurture those leads until they’re ready to buy.

 Marketing is the key content creator in most organizations.
 By creating content that connects with the buyer’s pain they can provide valuable support delivered at the right time to make the salesperson’s job easier and more effective.